Acode-Foundation/acode-plugin-docs/docs/getting-started/intro.md

      - Choose **REMOTE** and enter the plugin file URL.

 :::info
-Currently of no use because of security reason!
+Currently of no use due to security reasons!
 :::

 3. **Acode Plugins Manager:**